-Colorama was made by Homer Laughlin China for a short time in the 1960s.
-The flatware is the same generic plain round coupe shape used for many lines of the time.
+Colorama was made by Homer Laughlin China for a short time in 1962.
+The flatware was the same generic plain round coupe shapes used for many lines in the 1960s.

 The 10" dinner plates are often marked with one of two different Colorama/Homer Laughlin backstamps.
 Unfortunately, both styles of marking lack a date code.
 Expect to find all other pieces unmarked.

-At least two different solid color glazes were used on Colorama; orange and a pastel blue.
-Other colors may exist.
+At least four different solid color glazes were used on Colorama; white, green, pumpkin (orange), and a pastel blue.

 The names tend to change from one advertisement to the next.
 For example, the ad to the right is from The Courier-News, April 30, 1962.
 It lists three colors; pumpkin, olive green, and sky-blue.
 Another store in St. Petersburg, Florida listed four colors available - olive green, pumpkin, azure blue, and white sand.